 Also, you might want to be wary about the security issues that come along with it.
 In October 2013, Buffer’s system was hacked, allowing the hackers to get access to many users’ accounts.
 The hackers started spamming posts through many of the user’s social media accounts.

 On October 26, 2013, Buffer was temporarily suspended and this was a direct consequence of the hacking.
-Joel Gascoigne sent an email to all users, apologizing about the issue and advising Buffer users about what steps they should take.
+Joel Gascoigne sent an email to all users, apologizing about the issue and advising Buffer users about what steps they should take in the marketing tool.

 A buffer was then un-suspended within the same week.
 Off late, there seems to be no problem with this application but one can never be sure about this aspect.